 - A. Purpose.
 These provisions increase the potential for Historic Landmarks, and Conservation Landmarks, and contributing structures resources in Historic Districts and Conservation Districts to be reused, rehabilitated, protected, renovated, and preserved. - B. Review procedure.
 Historic preservation incentive reviews for sites in the RX zone are processed through a Type II procedure.
 Historic preservation incentive reviews for sites in all other zones are processed through a Type III procedure. - C. Approval criteria.
 The use of a historic preservation incentive infor a Historic Landmark, Conservation Landmark, or a contributing resource identified as contributing to the historic significance of in a Historic District or a Conservation District will be approved if the review body finds that all of the following approval criteria are met: - 1.
-Establishment of the use will not conflict with adopted provisions of neighborhood plans for the site and surrounding area; - 2.
-If the site is in an R zone, ÷ a.
-Tthe approval criteria of Section 33.815.105, Institutional and Other Uses in R Zones, are met. ÷ and - b.
+Establishment of the use will not conflict with adopted provisions of neighborhood plans for the site and surrounding area; - If the site is in an R zone, are met, and and other Uses in R Zones, are met, and - b.
 Proposals on sites larger than one acre will not reduce the amount of new housing opportunity in the City.
 These criteria may be met by using the methods to mitigate for housing loss in Comprehensive Plan Map amendments in Subparagraph 33.810.050.A.2.c.; and - 3.
 If the site is in an industrial zone, the approval criteria of 33.815.129 A through D are met; and - 34.
 The regulations of 33.445.610400, Historic Preservation Incentives are met-;